20 Aug Fish Tales: Jackson

 In Jackson we checked into one of the fanciest resort hotels in town.
 Our friend, Doug, works for a company that makes skiing movies and can sometimes get us into places like this for less than the cost of a Motel 6.
 There was some culture shock on both sides.
 It doesn’t take many days of camping to make you unaccustomed to things like ceilings and walls, never mind vaulted ceilings and walls covered with original art.
 And although everyone was perfectly pleasant, we were a little ripe from the road and there was the unasked question, Who are these guys?
 They could be fishing guides, but guides meet their clients in the lobby, they don’t ride up in the elevators with luggage.

 Whenever I drive into a tourist town past a sign saying “The Last of The Old West,” I feel I’m being offered the rubber tomahawk version of authenticity.
 But then there I am of my own free will, showering in a marble shower stall with sage- and pine-scented soap that smells eerily like what I’m trying to wash off.
+Watch online uncensored hentai videos, bunch of uncensored hentai shit.
 Later there’ll be a decent enchilada and a long night’s sleep.
 Then tomorrow we’ll drive north out of town toward another little cutthroat creek.
 We’ll pass the Cathedral Peaks that are corny and fake looking on calendars and post cards, but literally breathtaking in person.
 At a predetermined landmark we’ll take a right, then a left, then shift into four-wheel-drive at the end of the pavement.